Dental Hygiene and Therapy

 Joining this profession requires a lifelong commitment to continued professional development.
-You will be a self-motivated individual who has a patient-centred approach and a flair for communicating with a diverse range of people with varying needs.
+You will be a self-motivated individual who has a patient-centered approach and is able to work well as part of a team.

 How is this course taught and assessed?

-The majority of this programme is spent learning and working in a clinical environment, either in the clinical skills laboratory or in a clinic.
+The majority of this course is spent learning and working in a clinical environment, either in the clinical skills laboratory or in a clinic.

-In the latter part of the course you will have the opportunity to work in a dental team, as part of community-based dental teaching experience at South Bristol Community Hospital.
+During your training, you will have the opportunity to work in a dental team as part of community-based dental teaching experience at South Bristol Community Hospital.